DotCamp/wp-table-builder/readme.txt

 * FIX: Fixed an issue where vertical cell alignment is overridden by theme styles.
 * FIX: Empty cells appear correctly at manage cells menu now.
 * FIX: Fixed an issue at inserting a row before second row.
+* FIX: Fixed an error at section change when no table is generated.

 = 1.2.8 =